billy1arm/MangosFour-M3/src/tools/Extractor_projects/README.md

 ## Extractor Projects

-This repo is based on unified Extractors for MaNGOS but with changes to make mangosThree work.
+This repo is based on unified Extractors for MaNGOS but with changes to make mangosThree and mangosFour work.

 Eventually this will be merged back into the Unified Extractors